Charles Franklin's Marquette poll succeeds — mostly — despite ongoing challenges

 “If you’re looking only for a one-sided affirmation of what you prefer, you’ll be frustrated by that,” he continued.
 “But if you are someone trying to succeed in politics, we should have information there that’s helpful to your side, both to identify your strengths and to identify your weaknesses.”

-Of course, polls sometimes miss the mark.
+Of course, Franklin knows that sometimes polls miss the mark.
 The Marquette poll and other prominent polls notoriously undercounted the percentage of voters who supported former President Donald Trump in 2016 and 2020.
 It led a lot of people to cast doubt on polls.

-One theory is that some voters didn’t want to admit to pollsters that they liked Trump.
-Another is that some polls, unlike Franklin's, needed to pay more attention to respondents' education levels when they weighted different groups in the final results.
+One theory is that some voters didn’t want to admit they liked Trump.
+Another is that some polls, unlike Franklin’s, needed to pay more attention to respondents’ education levels when they weighed different groups in the final results.
 Another related to figuring out exactly who wasn’t responding.

 “If it were just a matter of changing one bit of the methodology, then I and everybody else would have already done it,” he said.
 “The real problem is that while there are things that look like smoking guns, there’s not a smoking gun that we absolutely verify as the source of the problem.”